Lady justice next to law books

 Judgment

-All I say is that it is so wide and so destructive of rights that the court should not hold any man bound by it unless it is drawn to his attention in the most explicit way… It is an instance of what I had in mind in J. Spurling Ltd. v.
-Bradshaw, [1956] 1 W.L.R.
-461, at page 466.
-I said: ‘Some clauses which I have seen would need to be printed in red ink on the face of the document with a red hand pointing to it before the notice could be held to be sufficient’.
+It is so wide and so destructive of rights that the Court should not hold any man bound by it unless it is drawn to his attention in the most explicit way… In order to give sufficient notice, it would need to be printed in red ink with a red hand pointing to it – or something equally startling.

 Sir Gordon Willmer